First Mid Illinois Bancshares Inc - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2009–2025)

 This chart shows how First Mid Illinois Bancshares Inc's Asset Resilience Ratio has changed over time.
-See First Mid Illinois Bancshares Inc book value and equity for net asset value and shareholders' equity analysis.
+See debt-free asset ratio of First Mid Illinois Bancshares Inc to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time